trixi-framework/HOHQMesh.jl/docs/src/github-git.md

 #### Remove large file from repository
-If a large file was accidentally committed **and pushed** to the HOHQMesh repository, please talk to one of the principle developers as soon as possible so that they can fix it.
+If a large file was accidentally committed **and pushed** to the HOHQMesh repository, please talk to one of the principal developers as soon as possible so that they can fix it.

 !!! danger "Large files"